 How Much Does it Cost?
 When and how do I pay?

 Admission to a program does not guarantee you a seat in that program.
 Once you have been admitted, and have shown proof that you have been approved for a study permit, you will be given instructions on how to register in your courses.
-After you have registered for courses all remaining tuition and fees will be due by the ADD/DROP deadlines for the Fall and Winter semesters.
+After you have registered for courses all remaining tuition and fees will be due by the ADD/DROP deadlines for each semester.

-Registration for new students opens in May of each year for both the Fall and Winter semesters, so we strongly recommend that international students apply early, and register as soon as they are eligible to avoid being waitlisted in required classes.
+Registration for new students opens in May of each year for all semesters, so we strongly recommend that international students apply early, and register as soon as they are eligible to avoid being waitlisted in required classes.
 Waiting to register until the start of classes may result in students being waitlisted in required classes for their program, and there is no guarantee students will be accepted if the class is full.

 What are the Housing Options?